 A comprehensive feeding evaluation includes assessment of underlying medical conditions and oral-motor exam to consider coordination, strength, and function of structural and muscular mechanisms needed to safely bite, chew, suck, and swallow a variety of foods and liquids.

-Decrease Sensory-Based Feeding Issues
+Support Sensory-Based Feeding Differences

 Mealtimes involve sensory processing and regulation.